Betsy's Wedding (novel): Plot summary

 Betsy returns to New York from her European trip, where Joe Willard is waiting for her.
-He wants to take her to Tiffany's and buy an engagement ring, but the more practical Betsy suggests he buys a wedding band instead.
+He wants to buy her an engagement ring at Tiffany's, but the more practical Betsy suggests buying a wedding band instead.
 They spend the day in New York City enjoying many of Joe's favorite places, but more importantly renewing their love.

-Betsy takes a train to Minneapolis, where her parents and younger sister are now living.
-She breaks the news of her engagement to her family, who are surprised that Joe wants to marry Betsy without first asking her father and without having a job in Minnesota.
-Her father is very upset.
-He thinks that Joe should have a job.
-When Joe arrives at the train station, Betsy tells him that her father is uncomfortable about him not having a job.
-He immediately drives from newspaper office to newspaper office before finding a job on a publicity campaign to help the people of Belgium (who were the victims of atrocities during World War I).
+Betsy takes a train to Minneapolis, where her parents and younger sister are living.
+She breaks the news of her engagement to her family, who are surprised Joe wants to marry Betsy without first asking her father and without having a job in Minnesota.
+Her father is upset and thinks Joe should have a job so he can support himself and Betsy.
+When Joe arrives at the train station, Betsy tells him how her father felt; Joe drives from newspaper office to newspaper office before finding a job on a publicity campaign to help Belgians (victims of World War I atrocities).
 Betsy's father respects Joe's go-getter attitude and allows the wedding to proceed.
+Joe and Betsy live with her parents while looking for an apartment; with younger sister Margaret's help, they find the perfect place.
+Betsy struggles with her first forays into cooking, but gradually improves and learns how to make some of Joe's favorites.